 “Not at all.
 There is no religion to convert to.
 Religions ceased to exist with the Final War.
 What we have now is a whole new system, a united, family-like society that happens to be governed by the Creator himself.
 And it is not a matter of believing or not anymore.
 It is just how things are.
 The purpose of the school for resurrected ones is to introduce you to this new system and society and help you to integrate and to be a citizen of this new world.”

 “Let me see if I understood.
 Are you saying that the whole thing is ruled by an extraterrestrial creature that claims he created everything in our universe?
+And that he arrange the writing of this ‘book’ to tell his creation what was going to happen and how he would take charge of things on Earth?
 Is that right?”

-“I will probably need more than a couple of months then.”
+“I will probably need more than a few months then.”

 “Oh yeah.
 I still can’t believe it.”